v1nc3-source/ThirdEye/README.md

 ### installation:

-download the 3 python files and put them in the same directory, if all three are not there the program will still work, BUT there will be no cool animations! to call the main program you have to use python:
+download the 4 .py files and put them in the same directory, if all three are not there the program will still work, BUT there will be no cool animations! to call the main program you have to use python: